mcpower/sidewise/README.md

 # Sidewise

 This is a fork of the discontinued [Sidewise Chrome extension][orig-extension] based on version 2017.2.12.0.
-This fork's main purpose is to fix major bugs.
+This fork's main purpose is to fix major bugs and to improve user privacy by minimising the number of requests made to third party websites (like Google and sidewise.info).

 ## License